streamr-dev/streamr-ethereum-watcher/README.md

 - To run tests `npm test`

 ## Running
-In most cases, you will want to run this service as a [pre-built Docker image](https://hub.docker.com/r/streamr/data-api/).
+In most cases, you will want to run this service as a [pre-built Docker image](https://hub.docker.com/r/streamr/ethereum-watcher/).
 See https://github.com/streamr-dev/streamr-docker-dev for more information on how to run the Streamr cloud architecture.

-If you are developing this service in particular, or are otherwise inclined, you can run this service with `npm run`.
+If you are developing this service in particular, or are otherwise inclined, you can run this service with `npm start`.

 ## Publishing
 The project is automatically tested and built using Travis CI.
 If and when all tests pass, a [Docker image](https://hub.docker.com/r/streamr/data-api/) is built and pushed to DockerHub by Travis CI.